RedAngel121/Stargate-ReLeveled/patch-notes.md

 ### Changes:
 - Added the Dragon Head to HNN
-- Added Naq Gen MK-I Model and recpie (Thank you Aspect!)
+- Added Naq Gen MK-I Model and Recipe (Thank you Aspect!)

 ### Updates: